HenriqueSFernandes/Lets-Cook/README.md

 In the "Let's Cook" app, an admin plays a crucial role in ensuring smooth operations and maintaining a safe and enjoyable experience for all users.
 Admins are responsible for managing the platform, monitoring user activity, and addressing any issues or concerns that may arise.
 They could be university staff members or trusted individuals designated to oversee the app's functionalities.
 They have a GodToken which gives them those privileges and they can ban anyone and allow users to sell products.

 #### Dish :
 In the "Let's Cook" app, a dish is the star of the show, enticing buyers with its delicious flavors and enticing presentations.
 Each dish listed on the platform represents a culinary creation crafted by a talented seller within the university community.
+It is described by its name, ingredients, the diets to which it belongs, calories and if it is available at the moment.

 ## Architecture and Design
 The architecture of a software system encompasses the set of key decisions about its overall organization.